ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 of these blocks do you prefer?"
 Instead of getting back a binary yes/no, the node receives the other node's preferred block.

-Nodes don't only query upon hearing of a new block; They repeatedly query other nodes until there are no blocks processing.
+Nodes don't only query upon hearing of a new block; they repeatedly query other nodes until there are no blocks processing.

 Nodes may not need to wait until they get all _k_ query responses before registering the outcome of a